-Strikingly-Illustrated Eighteenth-Century Map of West Africa
+Strikingly-Illustrated Eighteenth-Century Atlas Map of West Africa

 While its main focus is Guinea, the map extends from Cape Blanc and Senegal to Guinea Inferior and the Cacongo and Barbela Rivers.
 It also includes Ghana Lake on the Niger River.
 On this map, the territory directly north of Guinea is labeled Aethiopia.
 The Atlantic Ocean and the Gulf of Guinea is also referred to as Oceanus Aethiopic.
 While it contains more detail in the African interior than many contemporary maps, the scarcity of information underlines how little Europeans knew of Africa away from the coastline.

 Latin, French, and Dutch are used for place names on the map.
 Notes adorn the map as well, providing a wealth of detail about trade opportunities, local peoples, and geographic features.
 For port cities, a letter is used to indicate which country controls which port: English (A), Dutch (H), Danish (D), and French (F).
 These factories, as they were called, were used as clearing houses for trade goods and human beings destined for transport in the Trans-Atlantic slave trade.

 The map is embellished with a stunning, large vignette in the bottom left corner showing a native village scene.
 A key in Latin at the bottom identifies various peoples and styles of living.
 The first image in the vignette, A, refers to a bunker constructed of the red earth commonly found in Guinea.
 B corresponds to the kitchen, and C refers to the hut used for processing and cooking rice and millet.
 The label, D, indicates the building used for negotiations, and E labels the atrium.
 F shows a public location in the village.
 The label G refers to the outfit of the King along the Gold Coast of Benin, and H the same for the Queen.
 The last item on the key, I, points to a straw structure as seen on the voyage of Chev.
 Des Marchais in Guinea.

 Interestingly, there are three different scale bars featured along the elephant tusks in the bottom left of the vignette.
-There is one German, one French, and one Italian scale on its respective tusk.
+There is one German, one French, and one Italian scale, each on its respective tusk.
 The northern Guinea coast, as well as the ivory and gold coasts, were prime locations for European traders to obtain ivory.

 Colonizing West Africa